 International Junior Ranger Camp

-The 16th international JUNIOR RANGER Camp will be organised in Habkern (Switzerland) from the 17th to the 22nd of July 2017!
-More information (participants, organisation, place, etc) can be found in the invitation.
-The registration for the camp is now open.
-For any question regarding this camp, please get in touch with Fernando at [email protected]
+The 17th international JUNIOR RANGER Camp will be organised in Mueritz National Park, Germany!
+More information will follow soon.
+For any question regarding the camp, please get in touch with Fernando at [email protected]

 The International Junior Ranger Camp is often a life-affirming experience for many young people across Europe.
 There, they will learn about European nature, environmental issues and experience cultural and social aspects.
 Young people will discover a new Protected Area, be given responsibility to represent their park and their country, as well as contribute to the conservation of another Protected Area in a different part of Europe.